vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_000_preface.md

 ## Who should not read the book

-To put it simply TODO, this is a primer, so if you are an advanced Unix user you should stop reading here.
+To put it simply, this is a primer, so if you are an advanced Unix user you should stop reading here.
 This book is not for you.
 If you decide to go on, however, please consider that this wants to be an introduction to Unix for people who never heard of it.
 Yeah, I know it sounds incredible that people can use a computer without a terminal and that they can survive day by day thinking that pipes convey TODO water and that sockets are useful only in winter, but this is why I believe a book like this can be useful.

 To be fair, if you want to introduce a novice to Unix in 2019 you have to face 50 years of history and a legacy of countless choices that sound perfectly reasonable to people who grew up into them.
 There are at least two widespread implementations of it, Linux and Mac OS X, the first of which comes in dozens of different flavours (distributions) and the second of which behaves in all sorts of unexpected ways.